cyverse-archive/DE/api/endpoints/app-metadata.md

 Delegates to metadata: GET /admin/ontologies/{ontology-version}

 These endpoints are passthroughs to the apps and metadata endpoints using the same paths.
 Please see the corresponding service documentation for more information.

+## Managing App AVU Metadata

+Secured Endpoint: GET /apps/{app-id}/metadata

+Delegates to metadata: GET /avus/{target-type}/{target-id}

+Secured Endpoint: POST /apps/{app-id}/metadata

+Delegates to metadata: POST /avus/{target-type}/{target-id}

+Secured Endpoint: PUT /apps/{app-id}/metadata

+Delegates to metadata: PUT /avus/{target-type}/{target-id}

+These endpoints are passthroughs to the metadata endpoints of the given paths, where {target-type} is "app".
+Please see the corresponding service documentation for more information.

 ## Listing Tasks in an App